LiskArchive/lisk-sdk/README.md

 You can find further details on installing these dependencies in our [pre-installation setup guide](https://lisk.io/documentation/lisk-core/setup/source#pre-install).

+Mind, that you need to create a database before.
+The default database name is `lisk_dev`, so for the development purposes, a command `createdb lisk_dev` will set you up.

 ### Installation of Lisk Framework

 To start using the Lisk SDK you need to install one npm package - `lisk-framework`: